Phytoremediation: Phytovolatilization

 Contaminates are then broken down and the fragments are then subsequently transformed and volatilized into the atmosphere.

-Phytovolatilization is the removal of substances from soil or water with release into the air, sometimes as a result of phytotransformation to more volatile and/or less polluting substances.
-In this process, contaminants are taken up by the plant and through transpiration, evaporate into the atmosphere.
-This is the most studied form of phytovolatilization, where volatilization occurs at the stem and leaves of the plant, however indirect phytovolatilization occurs when contaminants are volatilized from the root zone.
-Selenium (Se) and Mercury (Hg) are often removed from soil through phytovolatilization.
-Poplar trees are one of the most successful plants for removing VOCs through this process due to its high transpiration rate.
+Phytovolatilization is the removal of substances from soil or water with release into the air, as a result of phytotransformation to more volatile and/or less polluting substances.
+Additionally, contaminants can be volatilized from the root zone.
+Evidence has been presented that selenium (Se) and mercury (Hg) can removed from soil through phytovolatilization.
+Selenium is volatilized as dimethyl selenide and mercury as the element.
+Poplar trees have been touted for removing VOCs, exploiting the high rate of transpiration for this tree species.

 Rhizofiltration

 Rhizofiltration is a process that filters water through a mass of roots to remove toxic substances or excess nutrients.
 The pollutants remain absorbed in or adsorbed to the roots.
 This process is often used to clean up contaminated groundwater through planting directly in the contaminated site or through removing the contaminated water and providing it to these plants in an off-site location.
 In either case though, typically plants are first grown in a greenhouse under precise conditions.